 Management quota is another way to get admission to the B.Tech EEE course in some private engineering colleges.
 Here, the aspirant is required to pay a lump-sum donation fee to secure their seat.

 Once the entrance exam results are declared, the universities announce their cut-off and begin the admission process.
+The course falls under the umbrella of B.Tech and therefore, follows a similar admission procedure.
 Though there is variation in the admission process, here are the general steps one needs to follow to get admitted: